timothy-huang/my_blog/_posts/2022-05-18-Consulting vs Product Management Interviews, or Why PM Interviews Are Hell.md

 The take-home assignment and final round interviews are the real time-sinks for PM interviews.
 PM take-home assignments take a lot of time to complete, and you're usually only given a week to do so (this is especially rough if you're in school or working at the same time).
 Even if the company recommends you to only spend 3 hours max on an assignment, if you're anything like me, you probably spend a little more.
 Final round interviews can also be brutal.
 I've spent up to 4 hours interviewing with people from different teams back-to-back, no break in between.

+Here's where PM interviews could use some improvement.
+I believe if companies are requesting candidates to invest so much of their time into the interview process, they should at least compensate the candidate for their time.

+Meanwhile, I found the consulting interview process to move by extremely quickly, and I was never particularly stressed throughout the process.
+Whether or not consulting interviews are fair assessments of candidate ability is another story.

 # Final comments

 This article is written for someone like me a few years ago.

 I chose to become a PM rather than stick with consulting, but that's not the focus of this article.
 I'm also not saying that PM is better than consulting or that consulting is easier than PM.

 If you've done a few consulting internships and you're thinking about switching into PM because of the prestige, the salary, or the benefits, it's time to buckle up.
+Getting into PM is *hard*, and interviewers are very good at screening out people who aren't genuinely interested in product.
+Even if you are interested in product, you have to invest a ton of time into preparing.
 I was shocked when I interviewed for a PM role for the first time, and I totally bombed it.
 Don't make my mistake, and make sure you set aside enough time to prep for those interviews.

+Here are a few highly-recommended resources to get you started.

+Free:
+- Mock interviews  available on Youtube like [this one hosted by Exponent](https://www.youtube.com/watch?v=BNuRsv_42jc) done by current PMs at top tech companies
+- [Pre-interview research](https://productmanagerhq.com/product-manager-interview-pre-interview-research/) by Clement Kao (Product Management HQ) for a structured and prioritized way to prep before interviewing with a new company
+- [How to write a PM Resume](https://productmanagerhq.com/the-ultimate-product-manager-resume-guide/) and [How to craft a solid PM LinkedIn Profile](https://productmanagerhq.com/how-to-craft-a-solid-product-manager-linkedin-profile/), also by PMHQ for more perspective and actionable steps on how to get more callbacks for your PM interviews

+Paid:
+- [Cracking the PM Interview](https://www.amazon.com/Cracking-PM-Interview-Product-Technology/dp/0984782818) by Jackie Bavaro and Gayle McDowell for a comprehensive overview of what to expect and prepare for if you're recruiting for PM
+- [The 2-hour job search](https://www.amazon.com/2-Hour-Job-Search-Technology-Faster/dp/1607741709) by Steve Dalton for an efficient system to apply for jobs
+- [Inspired](https://www.amazon.com/INSPIRED-Create-Tech-Products-Customers/dp/1119387507) by Marty Cagan to better understand what product management looks like at top tech companies

 If I haven't scared you off, and you're still set on being a PM, then godspeed.
-Good luck on your PM interviewing journey!
+Good luck on your PM recruiting journey!
 You'll need it.
 For real.